jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 #  MSI GL72M 7RDX Hackintosh Laptop

 This is a Clover install for MacOS High Sierra 10.13.6.
-Still a few things to address, but the major stuff work properly.
+This build is getting close to perfect.
+The only big outstanding issue is getting HDMI out to work again.

 ### MSI GL72M 7RDX Laptop Specs
 - Core i7 7700HQ